OpenEvalProject/evals/manuscripts/elife-47014/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/47014/elife-47014-fig1-v1.jpg)

 **Figure 1.:** We analyzed a sample of 20 abstracts containing 42 instances where the word function or one of its derivatives was used to describe DNA, RNA or protein objects.
 First, each of us read the abstracts independently and assigned one or several of the meanings of function as defined in the Pittsburgh model to each of these instances.
 The distribution of the number of distinct meanings that we assigned to the 42 instances is shown in panel (A).
 For only 5 instances did all of us independently assign the same unique meaning, suggesting that function is most often interpreted in multiple ways by independent readers.
 Next, we discussed each instance to see if we could reach consensus assignments based on the textual evidence.
 Consensus was built through conversations and agreement between the readers, rather than majority opinion.
 The distribution of the number of unique meanings assigned after consensus agreement to each of the 42 instances is shown in panel (B).
 Most (26/42) instances are now assigned to a single meaning.
 When more than one meaning remains, the readers agreed that the textual evidence supported multiple meanings except for one instance where consensus could not be reached and three meanings were assigned to reflect all the differing interpretations of our team members.
-In panel C, we show the number of times each of the five meanings of function defined in the Pittsburgh model is assigned to an instance of function.10.7554/eLife.47014.004Figure 1—source data 1.This table lists the results of our textual analyses for each instance of function.
+In panel C, we show the number of times each of the five meanings of function defined in the Pittsburgh model is assigned to an instance of function.

 Two mechanisms could in theory explain why our independent textual analysis led to multiple meanings being assigned to the same instance of function in 88% of cases.
 On the one hand, it could be that the different readers often interpreted the same text differently due to their different backgrounds.
 On the other hand, the word function may often be used by authors to reflect several of the five meanings in our model simultaneously.